bloxstreet/support/guides/training-guide.md

 1. TOC
 {:toc}

-This guide is intended for Store Manager+.

 The purpose of this guide is to teach Store Manager+ what to do at training sessions and what to say when training Low Ranks.

-* The text in *italic* is meant for trainers to say in-game.
+* The text in *italics* is meant for trainers to say in-game.
-* The text in **bold** or normal are instructions of what trainers should do during training sessions.
+* The text in **bold** are instructions of what trainers should do during training sessions.

 ## Training Information
 {: .text-red-300 }

-Trainings can only be hosted at the following times:
+Trainings may only be hosted at the following times:

 | Training Times     |
 |:-------------|